-Students complete an art project using the letters and differnt papers and art supplies so each letter is decorated differently.
+Students complete an art project using the letters and different papers and art supplies so each letter is decorated differently.
 Ask the students to brainstorm messages they can teach others from this lesson in sharing.
 Write that message on a bulletin board and display their art.

 Strand PHIL.II Philanthropy and Civil Society